 Criteria used by auditors to identify fixed assets include:

-Some fixed assets are not acquired at once, and a company might need to make payments in instalments over time.
-Fixed assets should be free from any charges since it is not easy to determine the asset’s rightful owner when payments are not yet completed.
+Some long-term property are not acquired at once, and a company might need to make payments in instalments over time.
+Long-term property should be free from any charges since it is not easy to determine the asset’s rightful owner when payments are not yet completed.
 When conducting an audit, officers are required to confirm if an asset is wholly owned or is under the attainment process.
 This should be indicated clearly on the report.

 You should know: Steps to Audit the Fixed Assets of a Business in UAE